adaptlearning/adapt-contrib-hotgraphic/README.md

 This text is displayed when `device.screenSize` is `small` (i.e. when viewed on mobile devices, except when the [_isNarrativeOnMobile](#_isnarrativeonmobile-boolean) setting is set to `false`).
 It is presented in a title bar above the image.

 #### \_imageAlignment (string):
-Defines the horizontal alignment of the item image in the pop up.
+Defines the alignment of the item image in the pop up.
 Left: Image aligned to the left of the text area.
+Top: Image aligned above the text area.
 Right: Image aligned to the right of the text area.
+Bottom: Image aligned below the text area.
 The default alignment is `right`.

 #### \_classes (string):
 CSS class name(s) to be applied to the popup item.
 Classes available by default are: